Â鶹ƵµÀ

 Biography

-Rachel read English at Jesus College and migrated to Russian Studies as a graduate student, first at Princeton University and later (after a spell working as a journalist in Paris) at Oxford.
-Her doctoral thesis examined the reception of English Literature in Russia at the turn of there nineteenth century.
+Rachel is an affiliated lecturer in the Department of Slavonic Studies and has been a Fellow of Murray Edwards since 2011.
+She is a longstanding member of the College’s Governing Body and was Vice-President between 2019 and 2023.
+Rachel read English at Jesus College from 1983-1986, and moved to Russian Studies as a graduate student, taking an MA at Princeton University and later (after a spell working in journalism in Paris) a DPhil at Oxford.
+Her doctoral thesis examined the reception of English Literature in Russia at the turn of the twentieth century.
 She returned to Cambridge as a Research Fellow at Emmanuel College in 1994, where her thesis became a book: English literature and the Russian aesthetic renaissance (CUP).
-In 1998 Rachel moved with her husband and young daughters to Moscow, where they lived for the next ten years.
+In 1998 Rachel moved with her husband Marc and young daughters to Moscow, where they lived for the next ten years.
 She worked there as an independent scholar and freelance journalist, writing for a wide range of scholarly and periodical publications.
+On her return, Rachel published Molotov's Magic Lantern: A Journey in Russian History (Faber, 2010).
+It was published in the US in 2011 by Farrar, Straus and Giroux, and has appeared in Dutch, French, Polish, Chinese, Portuguese, and Italian.

 Authored work

 • Rachel's most recent book is Molotov's Magic Lantern: Uncovering Russia's Secret History (Faber and Faber, 2010).
-It was published in the US in 2011 by Farrar, Straus and Giroux, and has so far appeared in Dutch, French, Polish, Chinese, and Italian.
+It was published in the US in 2011 by Farrar, Straus and Giroux, and has appeared in Dutch, French, Polish, Chinese, Portuguese, and Italian.